Al Qahtan

 Al Qahtan is a village in Saudi Arabia, located in the northern part of Al-Namas governorate.
 It is about 13 kilometers from Namas, and the village of the Zaid valley occupies one of the highest residential points in the Saudi Kingdom.
-The backdrop of Alkhialin, the summit of Mount Bitter and dense and mountain forests make the town a point of great beauty.

 Because of its altitude the town has cold winters, mild summers with thick fog and rain in most seasons.
-Winter temperatures range from -5 °C to 9 °C and in summer do not exceed 18 to 27 °C.
+Winter temperatures range from −5 °C to 9 °C and in summer do not exceed 18 to 27 °C.

 Al Qahtan village suffered from population migration to cities like other villages around Namas and Asir.
-The population generally ranges between 4000 and 5500 people divided into 9 clans.
+The population generally ranges between 4,000 and 5,500 people divided into 9 clans.